HackWidMaddy/OpenCodex/README.md

-# Codex Open
+# OpenCodex

-Codex Open is a local-first build of the Codex CLI focused on open model provider support.
+OpenCodex is a local-first, community-driven build of the Codex CLI focused on open model provider support.
 It keeps the familiar terminal coding-agent workflow while adding provider integrations that can be used without changing a global Codex installation.

 The first release feature is native NVIDIA NIM support.
+More providers and quality-of-life features will be added from real community requests.

+## Community

+OpenCodex is meant to be practical and community-shaped.
+If something breaks, open an issue.
+If a provider, model, or workflow is missing, open a feature request.
+If the request is clear, useful, and backed by official docs where needed, it can be added.

+Bring the details that make the work actionable:

+- What you tried.
+- What failed or what you want added.
+- Provider/model docs when the request involves an external API.
+- Exact model ids, endpoints, and error messages when available.

 ## Highlights